Roth 401(k) vs Traditional 401(k)

 Frequently Asked Questions

-Employer matching contributions always go into a Traditional 401(k) account, even when you're contributing to a Roth 401(k).
-These employer matches are pre-tax and will be taxed as ordinary income when withdrawn in retirement.
+Your employer's matching dollars always go into a Traditional 401(k) account, even if you're contributing to a Roth.
+There's no way around this—those matches are pre-tax money and you'll pay ordinary income tax on them when you withdraw in retirement.